dreamzmaster/fear-core-ui/README.md

 @import 'fear-core-ui/typography';
 ```

+### Basic Structure

+`fear-core-ui/base` contains all the variables, functions and mixins in the library.
+You can import this multiple times in your SASS code.

+`fear-core-ui/extends` contains all the extends rules.
+This should be imported once and ONLY once per generated CSS file.
+If you import it more than once per generated CSS file you will have duplicate CSS rules.

 # SASS / CSS coding standards

 We want to make sure that unnecessary CSS is not imported to consuming projects.